-- Scenario 1: SAP GUI is running as Administrator, and user tries to run test using Leapwork Local Agent.
+- Scenario 1: SAP GUI is running as Administrator, and the user tries to run the test using Leapwork Local Agent.

-Please note: In this specific case, Leapwork Studio must be started as administrator to be able to match SAP GUI access level else it will not even execute the start block.
+Please Note: In this specific case, Leapwork Studio must be started as an administrator to be able to match SAP GUI access level else it will not even execute the start block.

 To be able to run SAP GUI test on remote agent please run SAP GUI without admin Access.

-User will be able to run SAP GUI automation on Local Display(s) in Preview mode with below access levels:
+Users will be able to run SAP GUI automation on Local Display(s) in Preview mode with the below access levels:

-- When both SAP GUI and Leapwork Studios are started as administrator.
+- When both SAP GUI and Leapwork Studios are started as administrators.

 - Leapwork Studio is running as administrator and SAP GUI is not.